Zalisile/Rawson_data_engineer/README.md

 **Add_data_app:**
 The first image handles the database connection and table creation.
 It waits for a certain amount of time to ensure the database is ready before proceeding.

-**Schema_app:** The second image processes the data from the CSV files, inserts the data into the tables, and executes the SQL query to retrieve the required data.
+**Schema_app:** The second image processes the data from the CSV files, inserts the data into the tables,

+and executes the SQL query to retrieve the required data.

 It also waits for a certain amount of time before querying and writing the JSON output file to ensure the data is available.
-The  Github repo containing:

 **A data folder containing four files:**
     -places.csv 113 rows, where each row has a city, county, and country name.

     -people.csv 10,000 rows, where each row has a first name, last name, date of birth, and city of birth.

     -sample_output.json Sample output file, to show what your output should look like.

 **Some of the sources I have referenced:**

 https://devopscube.com/build-docker-image/

 https://docker-curriculum.com/

 https://pythonspeed.com/articles/base-image-python-docker-images/#:~:text=If%20you%20want%20the%20absolute,Debian%20Bookworm%2C%20released%20June%202023.

 https://stackoverflow.com/questions/tagged/docker

 https://chat.openai.com/